oneapi-src/computational-fluid-dynamics/README.md

 1. Data Ingestion
 2. Train/test split (random seed is set so that the split is reproducible)
 3. Divide the data in batches
-4. Training a Tensorflow model on the train portion of the data for 5 epochs
+4. Training a TensorFlow model on the train portion of the data for 5 epochs
-5. Saving Tensorflow model
+5. Saving TensorFlow model

 The script takes the following arguments: